-1. Chapter 7 Bankruptcy relieves you from virtually all debts.
-You can normally keep certain debts, such as home mortgages, vehicle payments, and property loans as long as you continue to make your payments on time.
+1. Chapter 7 Bankruptcy relieves you from most debts.
+You can normally keep certain assets, such your home and vehicles, as long as you continue to pay your mortgage and/or vehicle loan payments for these items.
 When filing Chapter 7 Bankruptcy, you can keep your house, vehicles and other property.
 Most people do not have more equity in these items then what is allowed by law.
 If you do happen to fall into this rare category, you can file a Chapter 13 bankruptcy and still keep your property.

 2. Chapter 13 Bankruptcy is a payment plan where you pay the Court and the Court pays the creditors.
 Plan payments are based specifically on that particular person’s situation.
 The Chapter 13 Plan lasts 36 to 60 months.
-In Chapter 13, you can pay as low as 1% of your unsecured debts, such as credit cards, and not be liable for the remaining balance.
-Chapter 13 can stop foreclosures on your home and real estate, and repossessions of your vehicles, and other assets.
+In Chapter 13, you can pay as low as 1% of your unsecured debts, such as credit cards & medical bills, and not be liable for the remaining balance upon completion of the Chapter 13.
+Chapter 13 can stop foreclosures on your home & real estate; repossessions of your vehicles; and other assets.
 You may re-obtain a repossessed vehicle, if you act promptly.

 *May I keep my residence and vehicle(s), etc?

 You normally may keep your property.
 If you have a mortgage or loan on the property that you want to keep, you must continue to pay on that mortgage/loan to keep the property.
 You are allowed a certain amount of equity in your property.
 As of March 23, 2016, the equity you are allowed to have in your residence real estate is $136,925 ($273,850 for a married couple who own the real estate together) and the amount of equity for a vehicle is $3,775 per debtor.